coderamen666/srd-v3.5-md/spells/magic-overview.md

 of the categories defined below.

-Regardless of the shape of the area, you select the point where the spell originates, but otherwise you don't control which creatures or objects the spell affects.
+Regardless of the shape of the area, you select the point where the spell originates, but otherwise you don’t control which creatures or objects the spell affects.
 The point of origin of a spell is always a grid intersection.
 When determining whether a given creature is within the area of a spell, count out the distance from the point of origin in